Home / packaging / finishes / gloss

 Mechanical Durability

-Mechanical durability increases when UV-cured coatings or laminated films raise surface hardness and abrasion cycles tolerated.
+Mechanical durability increases when UV-cured coatings or laminated films raise surface hardness and the number of abrasion cycles tolerated.
 Bottle labels and retail-ready packaging use these layers to prevent visible wear from repeated hand contact or conveyor friction.
 UV-cured networks form a rigid topcoat that resists scratches; polymer laminates add dimensional support.
 Matte films reduce glare but show scuffs more easily on textured surfaces.

 Selective Emphasis